HughTB/bsc-cs-notes/Database Systems Development/Reference Sheets/SQL.md

     ```
     - This would remove every record with the id 32 from the table "example_table"
   - **Don't forget to specify a `WHERE` clause, else every record in the table will be deleted *permanently and without confirmation***
+- `ORDER BY`
+  - Used to sort the output of a query
+  - ```sql
+    SELECT forename, surname FROM user;
+    ```
+    - This example would return the full name of every user in the system, but it would not be in any particular order
+  - ```sql
+    SELECT forename, surname FROM user
+    ORDER BY surname ASC;
+    ```
+    - This example would return the same data as the above, but this time sorted alphabetically by the users' surnames.
+If multiple users had the same surname, they would appear in a random order in a group, which is probably not what you want
+  - ```sql
+    SELECT forename, surname FROM user
+    ORDER BY surname, forename ASC;
+    ```
+    - This example returns the same as above, but in the case of multiple users having the same surname, they would then be sorted by forename, which is most likely the desired behaviour in this circumstance
+- `GROUP BY`
+  - This can be used to group records which share an attribute
+  - ```sql
+    SELECT city, COUNT(city) FROM user;
+    ```
+    - This would not return the expected output, as it would count all of the times that a user has a city set.
+To get the correct output you must group the users by city, using `GROUP BY`
+  - ```sql
+    SELECT city, COUNT(city) FROM user
+    GROUP BY city;
+    ```
+    - This query functions correctly, and returns the number of users from each city along with the name of each city
+  - ```sql
+    SELECT city, COUNT(city) FROM user
+    GROUP BY city
+    WHERE country = 'United Kingdom';
+    ```
+    - This query once again does not work, as you cannot use `GROUP BY` and `WHERE` in the same query.
+Instead, you must use `HAVING`, which has a very similar syntax but is specifically made to work with groups
+  - ```sql
+    SELECT city, COUNT(city) FROM user
+    GROUP BY city
+    HAVING country = 'United Kingdom';
+    ```
+    - This query now works as intended, returning a list of all cities in the United Kingdom which appear in the table, and how many users have an address in each city

 ## Joins